 - Heirloom wooden baby crib that has been passed down for generations

 - Painted walls (especially for homes built before 1978)

 These lead test kits from 3M/LeadCheck are best at testing wood and metal for lead.

-The EPA has a fabulous list of lead resources – and your legal rights in you are living in an apartment or rental home that has lead – on their Lead Page.
+The EPA has a fabulous list of lead resources, including your legal rights if you are living in an apartment or rental home that has lead.
+The information is on their Lead Page.

 The following is an infographic from the EPA that they share in explaining where lead can lurk in older homes (generally built before 1978):